Study in Canada

 Find out about some of Canada’s major student cities…

-Among universities in Montréal is one of Canada’s highest ranking and most internationally renowned, McGill University (21st in the QS World University Rankings 2014/15).
-Beyond that, univerities in Montréal also include the Université de Montréal (83rd) and Concordia University (461-470) among others.
+Among universities in Montréal is Canada’s highest-ranking university this year, McGill University (24th in the QS World University Rankings® 2015/16).
+Beyond that, universities in Montréal also include the Université de Montréal (115th) and Concordia University (411-420) among others.
 While McGill and Concordia operate primarily in English, many universities in Montréal are Francophone, as are the city’s residents.
-So even if you’re at an Anglophone university, be prepared to make an effort with your French.
+So even if you’re an English speaker at an Anglophone university, be prepared to make an effort with your French!

-Montréal was ranked one of the world’s top 10 cities for students in the 2014 QS Best Student Cities index.
+Montréal is also featured as one of the world’s top cities for students, in the QS Best Student Cities index.

 The provincial capital of Ontario and the largest city in Canada, Toronto is known for being one of the world’s most multicultural cities, with around half of its 2.6 million-strong population hailing from outside of the city.
 Accordingly, it is an exciting and diverse place to live, with its residents’ heterogeneity reflected in the city’s culture and cuisine.
 Home to the Toronto Stock Exchange and the country’s five largest banks, Toronto is Canada’s leading financial center – while also being known as a world-leading hub for the entertainment, media and creative industries.